crazyhitty/www.crazyhitty.com/_posts/2017-12-26-automating-google-play-publishing-part1.md

 You can now run `./gradlew assembleRelease` command to create a signed APK directly.

-In the next part, we will discuss how to upload your signed APK directly to google play.
+In the next part, we will discuss how to set up your google play developer account.

 **PS:** In upcoming parts of this blog series, I will also explain how to secure your keystore details for your open source projects.